-You could take payments directly from invoices electronically, for example, and ensure your invoices are as well-formatted and look professional.
+You could take payments directly from invoices electronically, for example, and ensure your invoices are well-formatted and look professional.

-You can incentivise customers to pay their bills by offering discounts if they pay ahead of time.
+You can incentivize customers to pay their bills by offering discounts if they pay ahead of time.
 Even if you take a minor hit in terms of profit, it can be better to get the cash in hand early.

 Watch out for customers with bad credit.